GOP pressure to block bipartisan infrastructure bill builds in the House - KTVZ

 With just a three-vote margin, Pelosi has had to tread carefully to secure both moderate and progressive votes on both packages and has promised moderates she will bring the bipartisan bill to the floor no later than September 27, but Republicans aren’t waiting until then to begin their effort to message against the bill.

 For months, the top Republican on the House Ways and Means Committee, Rep. Kevin Brady of Texas, has been engaging members directly arguing how a vote for the bipartisan infrastructure package will unlock the opportunity for Democrats to repeal GOP tax cuts that were their signature accomplishment under Trump.
-Republicans on the committee have been operating a “war room” and working to educate members directly on how a vote for the bipartisan package will enable Democrats in their narrow majority to pass their more sweeping proposal more easily.
+Republicans on the committee have been operating a “war room” and working to educate members directly on the Democratic-only bill that would increase taxes for some Americans.

 “If they continue to be linked and they continue to be pushed as a package, it makes it pretty difficult for even pro infrastructure Republican like me to vote for it,” Rep. Rodney Davis of Illinois, a top Republican on the House Transportation Committee and a member of the whip team, told CNN.

-Note: CORRECTION: An earlier version of this story misstated the purpose of Rep. Kevin Brady’s war room.
-It is intended to lobby Republicans against the Democrats’ $3.5 trillion reconciliation bill.